 - George MacDonald’s Fantasy, Scottish Fiction, and English Fiction: a table of comparison matching the titles of the original works with the republished editions

 - The Works of George MacDonald: comprehensive source of organization information about MacDonald’s life and works

 - The Golden Key: an online resource for all things related to the Victorian Novelist, Poet and Christian Fantasy writer George MacDonald

 - George MacDonald Quotes: a database of shareable quotes from George MacDonald

 - Father of the Inklings: preserving the legacy and spiritual vision of George MacDonald for future generations

-- George MacDonald and Michael Phillips: the site of MacDonald editor Michael Phillips
+- George MacDonald and Michael Phillips: the site of MacDonald editor and biographer Michael Phillips

 - The Cullen Collection: the site dedicated to the 48-volume MacDonald publishing project

 (originally published in 2015; edited from the archives)